 Graduate students studying for the M.S. degree are not required to take cumulative examinations.
 If a student should leave the Ph.D. program to complete an interim master's degree, the change in degree program should be made no later than the end of the student's second semester.
-If the student should wish to reenter the Ph.D. program upon completion of the master's degree and if the request is approved by the chemistry graduate faculty, students in all groups except the organic group will have 9 attempts on examinations to earn 10 points.
-Students in the biological and organic groups will be allowed 13 attempts to earn 10 points.
+If the student should wish to reenter the Ph.D. program upon completion of the master's degree and if the request is approved by the chemistry graduate faculty, students in all groups will have 9 attempts on examinations to earn 10 points.